-No Trade ideas for your watchlist and consideration on Friday.
+Swing Trade Ideas for your consideration and watchlist: No trade ideas for Friday, but Rick will be back home Monday.
+You can find Rick's review of tickers on his YouTube Channel here.
 Trade your plan, take profits along the way, and smart.
-Also, don't forget to check for upcoming earnings.
-Finally, remember that the stocks/ETFs we mention and talk about in the trading room are not recommendations to buy or sell.
+Also, remember to check for impending earnings reports.
+Finally, remember that any tickers we mention and talk about in the trading room are not recommendations to buy or sell.

 🎯 Mike Probst: Rick, Got CTL off the scanner today.
 Already up 30%.
 Love it.